 We introduce our new Client-Independent Preprocessing PIR model (§3.1), describe our CIP-PIR scheme (§3.2), and present our new PIR database compression technique (§3.3).
-We give a summary of the RAID-PIR scheme from [15,16] in §A, the security proof of CIP-PIR in §B, its complexity analysis in §C, and efficient database updates in our full version [27, § D].
+We give a summary of the RAID-PIR scheme from [15,16] in §A, the security proof of CIP-PIR in §B, its complexity analysis in §C, and efficient database updates in §D.